 Distribution and Transmission is involved in the transmission and distribution of electricity within Edmonton.
-The segment also provides commercial services including the design, construction and maintenance of street lighting, traffic signal and light rail transit electrical infrastructure for the City and other municipal and commercial customers in Alberta.
+The segment also provides contract commercial services including the design, construction and maintenance and other support services of street lighting, traffic signal, LRT and other utility electrical infrastructure for municipal and commercial customers in Alberta.

 Distribution and Transmission's priority is to be a trusted provider of safe and reliable electricity, known for operational excellence through innovative and practical solutions.
 Distribution and Transmission earns income principally by transmitting high-voltage electricity through its facilities that form part of the Alberta Interconnected Electrical System to points of distribution, and from there, distributing lower voltage electricity to end-use customers.
-The transmission services are provided to the AESO.
+The transmission services are provided to its sole customer, the AESO.
 The distribution services are provided to retailers within its distribution service area in Edmonton.
 Distribution and Transmission's assets are located in and around Edmonton and are rate-regulated by the Alberta Utilities Commission (AUC).
 Transmission charges a regulated rate tariff (RRT) intended to allow recovery of prudent costs and earn a fair rate of return on invested capital.
-Distribution earns income through a performance based rate tariff charged to its customers.
-The performance based rate tariff is intended to allow Distribution the opportunity to recover its costs and earn a fair return on capital while providing an incentive to manage costs below inflation and other prescribed adjustments built into the tariff.
+Distribution earns income through a PBR tariff charged to its customers.
+The PBR tariff is intended to allow Distribution the opportunity to recover its costs and earn a fair return on capital while providing an incentive to manage costs below inflation and other prescribed adjustments built into the tariff.